 The $250 Billion Market

 If you think that social television is going to be a passing fad, think again.
-The social television market is growing over 12 percent each year, and TechCrunch estimates it will be worth over $250 billion by the end of 2017.
+The social television market is growing over 12 percent each year, and TechCrunch estimates it is worth $250 billion.
 Over 80% of Americans use a second screen device when they are watching TV.
 People of all ages are becoming more engaged in the shows, sporting events and news channels they are watching.
 They tweet and post comments in real time, which often results in an online community thread.
 And if you see something you like in a TV commercial or show, you can use your mobile device or tablet to buy it instantly.

 Most small businesses have limited marketing budgets that rarely involve the use of broadcast media.
 It’s just too expensive to produce and air television and radio commercials.
 However, millions of small companies are building awareness of their products and services online with YouTube videos, which can be made with little or no budget, and targeted pay-per-click ads.
 If your small business has video content, it can be placed on “social channels” to reach bigger audiences, as well as on various social media apps such as Facebook and Google+.
 Another great way to take part in social TV on a small scale is to hold an online event or seminar.
 You can promote something about your company and encourage participants to spread the word through social media.
 There are a variety of online video services that enable you to do this.